 VISTAS Online is an innovative publication produced for ACA by Dr. Garry R. Walz and Dr. Jeanne C. Bleuer of Counseling Outfitters, LLC.
 Its purpose is to provide a means of capturing the ideas, information and experiences generated by the annual ACA Conference and selected ACA Division Conferences.
 Papers on a program or practice that has been validated through research or experience may also be submitted.
 This digital collection of peer-reviewed articles is authored by counselors, for counselors.
 VISTAS Online contains the full text of over 900 proprietary counseling articles published from 2004 to 2017.

-Facebook and Social Media: Implications for Counseling College Students
+Social Media and Facebook Use and Its Accompanying Function: Implications for Counseling University Students

 David A. DeLambo, Debra Homa, Robert H. Peters, Amy M. DeLambo, and Kananur V. Chandras

 The majority of today’s college students are avid Facebook (FB) users.
 University students report their primary reasons for joining FB include: A friend suggested it; Everyone I know is on FB; It helps others to keep in touch with me; and Finding classmates (Quan-Haase &Young, 2010).
 These reasons in turn create a perception of social presence, which makes students more likely to join FB and interact freely using this venue (Cheung, Chiu, & Lee, & 2011; DeLambo, Homa, Peters, DeLambo, & Chandras, 2011).
 As with any behavior, there is a function or purpose of FB use.
 Understanding the potential behavioral functions of FB use can help counselors work more effectively with college students; for example, by enhancing students’ selfawareness and by implementing appropriate strategies for treatment.
 This article will explore the major functions of FB use by college students and accompanying implications for counseling.